-Following guidelines from the Centers for Disease Control and Prevention (CDC), the City of Burleson’s plan for mosquito control for 2016 includes ground spraying for mosquitoes in predetermined zones where a mosquito trap confirms West Nile Virus or where a reportable human case of West Nile Virus was confirmed.
+Following guidelines from the Centers for Disease Control and Prevention (CDC), State, and local health authorities, the City of Burleson’s plan for mosquito control for 2023 includes ground spraying for mosquitoes in predetermined zones where a mosquito trap confirms West Nile Virus.
 In cases of other mosquito borne diseases, treatment and prevention will follow CDC, State, and local health authorities recommendations.

 In 2012, Texas was the center of one of the worst West Nile Virus outbreaks ever recorded since the disease first appeared in the United States in 1999.
-In Burleson, 4 mosquito traps tested positive for West Nile Virus in early summer of 2012.
+Early summer of 2012 in Burleson, 4 mosquito traps tested positive for West Nile Virus.
 The City contracted with a private company to do ground-based spraying in targeted areas where 4 human cases of West Nile Virus were confirmed as well as in any area where a mosquito trap tested positive for West Nile Virus.
 The ground-based spraying was done in August and September of 2012.

-The pesticide that was used for ground spraying in 2016 is Environ 30-30.
+The pesticide that is used for ground spraying is Aqua Perm-X UL 30-30.
 The active ingredient in this product is Permethrin (see Permethrin fact sheet).
 Permethrin is a man-made chemical that acts like the natural insecticide in the chrysanthemum flower.
 Because the product is applied at very low concentrations, it is not likely to harm the health of adults, children, or pets.

 The actual amount of dilute insecticide that lands on a typical quarter acre lot is less than 1/3 of a teaspoon.
 The actual amount of active ingredient that lands on the same lot is less than 5/100ths of a teaspoon (2 or 3 medicine dropper drops).